CCTC Accreditation 2022

 4. Completion of Requirements.
 A college or university or school district that operates a program for the Education Specialist teaching credential shall determine, prior to recommending a candidate for the credential, that the candidate meets all legal requirements for the credential, including but not limited to: Reference: Education Code Sections 44225(a), 44227, and 44283.2(a).

 All credential applications are found on the Fresno State Applying for Your Credential website.
-The Education Specialist application provides a checklist of items which must be included.
+The Education Specialist application (Application updated in response to first review.) provides a checklist of items which must be included.

 Once program completers submit their credential application, Pahoua Vang, the Credential Analyst, uses Fresno State’s internal database to verify test scores, the constitution requirement, etc. for all basic credentials.
 This information was tracked and entered by the Admissions Analyst at the time of program admission; in the instance that an item was missing, the database gets updated during the candidate’s time in the program.